 \section{Conclusion}

-We have presented an unsupervised Reinforcement Learning algorithm that uses reward functions encoded by neural networks.
+We have presented an unsupervised reinforcement learning algorithm that uses reward functions encoded by neural networks.
 Our algorithm alternates between increasing the complexity of the reward function and transferring previous knowledge to learn a new skill that finds rewarding states.
-This allows it to learn an unbounded number of skills that is mostly limited by the available compute power.
+This allows it to learn an unbounded number of skills.

 We have thoroughly tested the different components of our model in a 2d navigation task.
 This has allowed us to better understand our method in practice.
 We have shown that our method works both with high dimensional feature inputs, in robotic environments, and pixel inputs, in Montezuma's Revenge.
 Our algorithm learned a diverse set of skills in both settings.
-In \textsc{Humanoid} and Montezuma's Revenge, skills found by our method achieve a zero-shot performance that takes millions of steps to learn in the classical Reinforcement Learning setup.
+In \textsc{Humanoid} and Montezuma's Revenge, skills found by our method achieve a zero-shot performance that takes millions of steps to learn in the classical reinforcement learning setup.

-Our approach is very general and opens up many possibilities for future research.
-The forward transfer mechanism can be replaced by a more complex meta-learning or off-policy relabelling techniques.
-Collecting data for reward function training can benefit from smarter exploration strategies.
-We believe our algorithm is one step in a direction that may one day allow Reinforcement Learning agents to fully understand an environment without making use of any predefined reward function.
-Just like in Computer Vision and Natural Language Processing, this will lead to agents that need very few labels from the task at hand to be able to solve it and will drastically expand the applicability of Reinforcement Learning.
+We believe our algorithm is one step in a direction that may one day allow reinforcement learning agents to fully understand an environment without making use of any predefined reward function.
+Just like in Computer Vision and Natural Language Processing, this will lead to agents that need very few labels from the task at hand to be able to solve it and will drastically expand the applicability of reinforcement learning.